Boston Public Garden: Description

 Together with the Boston Common, the parks form the northern terminus of the Emerald Necklace, a long string of parks designed by Frederick Law Olmsted.
-While the Common is primarily unstructured open space, the Public Garden contains a pond and a large series of formal plantings that are maintained by the city and others and vary from season to season.
+Both parks have been developed for recreational and aesthetic purposes: while the Common is primarily unstructured open space that facilitate social and political gatherings, the Public Garden providing a more manicured landscape for promenading.
+The Public Garden contains a pond and a large series of formal plantings that are maintained by the city and others and vary from season to season.
 Mostly flat and varying in elevation by less than five feet, the garden is designed in the style of an English landscape garden.
 A straight pathway, including a bridge that crosses over its pond, spans the two main entrances of Charles and Arlington streets; but its pathways are otherwise winding and asymmetrical.

 The Public Garden is rectangular in shape and is bounded on the south by Boylston Street, on the west by Arlington Street, and on the north by Beacon Street where it faces Beacon Hill.
 On its east side, Charles Street divides the Public Garden from the Common.
 The greenway connecting the Public Garden with the rest of the Emerald Necklace is the strip of park that runs west down the center of Commonwealth Avenue towards the Back Bay Fens and the Muddy River.

 The pond

 During the warmer seasons, the 4 acre pond is the home of a great many ducks, as well as of one or more swans.
 A popular tourist attraction is the Swan Boats, which began operating in 1877.
 For a small fee, tourists can sit on a boat ornamented with a white swan at the rear.
 The boat is then pedaled around the pond by a tour guide sitting within the swan.

-The current pair of swans are mute swans named Romeo and Juliet after the Shakespearian couple, however, it was found that both are female.
+Since 2020, no real swans have lived in the pond.
+Although, there have been pairs of swans in the past.
+The most recent pair were mute swans named Romeo and Juliet after the Shakespearian couple, despite both being female.

 Being no more than three feet deep at its deepest point, the pond easily freezes during the colder months.
 In 1879, the Boston City Council passed an order to maintain the pond for skating during the winter; today, there is an official skating rink maintained at Frog Pond on the Common, instead.

 The pond represented a significant health concern shortly after it was constructed, as it was fed by a combination of salt water from the Charles River, sewer water, and fresh water from Frog Pond in the Common.
 As a result, there was often a thick slime present in the pond, and an accompanying stench.
 Consequently, the caretakers of the garden drain and clean the pond annually.